Loyal, obedient, protective, hard-working, intelligent, and oh-so-loving – these are all great adjectives for a German Shepherd dog.

 - Her father has the stereotypical black and tan color

-The reason why they are so rare, and why they look quite different to usual breeds, is because they exhibit a rare genetic mutation.
+The reason why they are so rare, and why they look quite different from usual breeds, is because they exhibit a rare genetic mutation.

 This mutation is so rare that it is only carried through a single German Shepherd bloodline.